-If you follow this recipe closely, you should have a wonderful sourdough starter for your pizza in no time!
+You should have a wonderful sourdough starter for your pizza in no time!

 A sourdough starter is needed to make sourdough pizza.
 It is basically just flour and water mixed together, and kept in such a way that natural (wild) yeast is encouraged to grow in it.
-For more information, keep reading below the recipe.

 Over time, the yeast grows into a healthy culture.
 At this stage, the starter is ready to bake with.
 It is easy to tell once the starter is ready because it will be very bubbly – “active” is the technical term!